sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step01.md

 <Execute command={`echo "NEDMHM" | grep 'MH'`} />

-One way to address this problem is to use the -w option of grep to only match entire words, i.e. the match must be preceded and followed by char- acters that are not letters, digits, or an underscore (or be at the beginning or end of the line).
+One way to address this problem is to use the -w option of grep to only match entire words, i.e. the match must be preceded and followed by characters that are not letters, digits, or an underscore (or be at the beginning or end of the line).
 The equivalent long form to the `-w` option is `--word-regexp`.

 Using this option, neither victimhood or NEDMHM will produce a match: